VILAN-Lab/CMMHS/README.md

 ## CMMHS image Acquisition
 Due to the hate speech image may raise negative influence, we only share a temporary link for downloading.
-Please providing your following information to the author email.
+Please providing your following information to the author email __2212401022@st.gxu.edu.cn__.

 __Below are the details of your application for requesting:__